|Corporate Governance Guidelines|

 - Number and Type of Committees.
 The Board shall have the following 4 standing committees – an Audit Committee, a Compensation Committee, a Nominating/Corporate Governance Committee and a Finance Committee.
 The Board may add or remove from time to time additional committees as it deems advisable and consistent with applicable law.
 Each committee will perform its duties as assigned by the Board in compliance with the Company´s By-Laws and each committee´s duly adopted charter.
 These duties, further outlined in the charter of each committee, may be described briefly as follows:

 Audit Committee.
 The Audit Committee reviews the Company´s internal accounting and audit processes and the work of the Company´s independent auditors.
-The committee has sole authority to appoint and terminate the Company´s independent auditors.
-The Audit Committee also oversees the Company’s risk assessment and risk management processes as well as the Company’s compliance processes.
+The Audit Committee has sole authority to appoint and terminate the Company´s independent auditors.
+The Audit Committee also oversees the Company’s risk assessment, risk management processes, compliance processes as well as certain related party transactions and other matters that may involve conflicts of interest.

 Compensation Committee.
 The Compensation Committee stays informed as to market levels of compensation and, based on evaluations, recommends to the Board compensation levels and systems for the Company´s purposes.
 Compensation of the CEO, as well as certain senior executives designated from time to time by the Compensation Committee, will be determined by the Compensation Committee.
 The Compensation Committee also reviews the relationship between the compensation of employees and the Company’s risk management policies and practices.